 Why Mask and Bauble?
 Mask and Bauble is the oldest continuously running student theatre troupe in the country.
 We have a storied history of putting on productions for Georgetown University and the wider D.C. community.
-Every year, Mask and Bauble puts on at least four shows: a classic, a modern classic, a musical, and a student written work.
+Every year, Mask and Bauble puts on at least four shows, often following the pattern of a classic, a modern classic, a musical, and a student written work.
 These productions showcase student creativity and artistry in both performance and technical theatre.

 Mask and Bauble also holds other events throughout the year including an annual production of A Christmas Carol, an open showcase of scenes, and many other technical workshops and performance opportunities.